wavefrontHQ/docs/pages/doc/logging_send_logs.md

 Our logging solution currently requires a Wavefront proxy and does not support direct ingestion.
 The Wavefront proxy accepts a JSON array payload over HTTP or HTTPS and forwards it to the Wavefront service.

-{% include note.html content="For optimal performance, install a standalone proxy cluster that receives only logs payload, typically two proxy instances behind a load balancer." %}
+{% include note.html content="For optimal performance, install a standalone proxy cluster that receives only logs payload.
+Typically two proxy instances behind a load balancer are sufficient." %}

 System requirements: